128technology/docs/docs/intro_new_otp_iso_install.md

 The password data within the JSON is required if the QuickStart file was encrypted when exported from the 128T Conductor.

 ### Testing

 The Bootstrap utility provides an entrypoint to test your QuickStart Server.
-By executing the below command, the client will make requests to URLs and attempt to download and decode the QuickStart file.
+By executing the command below, the client makes requests to URLs and attempts to download and decode the QuickStart file.
 It will NOT apply the QuickStart to the platform - only test the process.
 ```
 $ bootstrap128t rest-test -i <test-identifier>
 ```